shanecelis/frayed/README.md

 respect the API that entails, e.g., the `SubIter`s can be consumed out of order or dropped.

-If one writes instead a "frayed" iterator `Iterator<Item = T>`--where the `None` represents the end of a subsequence not the end of the iterator--that is often much easier.
+If one writes instead a "frayed" iterator `Iterator<Item = T>`—where the `None` represents the end of a subsequence not the end of the iterator—that is often much easier.
 One can consume these iterators with a some care but they remain unconventional and surprising.